Walther PP: Manurhin

-In the US
+In the United States

 In 1978, Ranger Manufacturing of Gadsden, Alabama was licensed to manufacture the PPK and PPK/S; this version was distributed by Interarms of Alexandria, Virginia.
 Ranger made versions of the PPK/S in both blued and stainless steel and chambered in .380 ACP and only made copies chambered in .32 ACP from 1997 to 1999.
 This license was eventually canceled in 1999.

 Walther USA of Springfield, Massachusetts briefly made PPKs and PPK/Ss directly through Black Creek Manufacturing from 1999 to 2001.
 From 2002, Smith & Wesson (S&W) began manufacturing the PPK and PPK/S under license at their plant in Houlton, Maine until 2013.
 In February 2009, S&W issued a recall for PPKs it manufactured for a defect in the hammer block safety.

-In 2018, Walther Arms began producing them again at their new US manufacturing plant in Fort Smith, Arkansas, and new ones are being shipped as of March 2019.
+In 2018, Walther Arms began producing them again at their new United States manufacturing plant in Fort Smith, Arkansas.
+The PP, PPK, & PPK/S line of firearms ended production at the Fort Smith plant in November 2025.

 A pistol produced by MKE Kırıkkale, inspired by the Walther PP.

 In other countries

 The PPK and PP are still manufactured by Walther and have been widely copied.
-The Walther PP design inspired other pistols, among them the Soviet Makarov, the Hungarian FEG PA-63, the Czechoslovakian Vz.
+The Walther PP design inspired other pistols, among them the Soviet Makarov, the Hungarian FEG PA-63, the Czechoslovak Vz.
 50, the American Accu-Tek AT-380 II, and the Argentine Bersa Thunder 380.

 Close copies were produced by the following countries: